pjmartinez/TFM_UM-eqtls/README.md

 # Select a mart and dataset
 ##############################

-# see a list of "marts" available at host "ensembl.org"
+# see a list of "marts" available at host "plant.ensembl.org"
 listMarts(host="plants.ensembl.org")

-# create an object for the Ensembl Genes v100 mart
+# create an object for the plant Ensembl Genes
 mart <- useMart(biomart="plants_mart", host="plants.ensembl.org")

 # occasionally ensembl will have connectivity issues. we can try an alternative function: